peritext/scholar-draft/README.md

 `assets` (Object) -> map of the assets data to be potentially used by the editor

-`InlineAssetComponents` (Object) -> a map for displaying the inline assets in the editor

-`BlockAssetComponents` (Object) -> a map for displaying the block assets in the editor

 ### Method props

 `onEditorChange(contentType, noteId, editorState)` -> if first argument is 'main' will update main editor state, else related note